 CBD bioavailability can be increased by bypassing the digestive system using methods such as sublingual dosing, smoking, and topical application.
 However, there is still some risk of drug interactions, so it is always advisable to exercise caution.

 If you take any other medication alongside your CBD, be sure to let your physician know so that they can monitor your dosage and reduce it if necessary.
-Increasing the bioavailability of your drugs could be a good thing, but if not done correctly, it could be extremely dangerous too.
+Increasing the bioavailability of your drugs could be a good thing, but if not done correctly, it could be extremely dangerous too, so it’s always best to have a medical professional help monitor the levels for you.